March (music): Italy

 Italian marches have a very light musical feel, often having sections of fanfare or soprano obbligatos performed with a light coloratura articulation.
 This frilly characteristic is contrasted with broad lyrical melodies reminiscent of operatic arias.
 It is relatively common to have one strain (often a first introduction of the final strain) that is played primarily by the higher-voiced instruments or in the upper ranges of the instruments' compass.
 Examples of Italian march music is "Il Bersagliere" (The Italian Rifleman) by Boccalari and "4 Maggio" by Creux.
 Uniquely, the Bersaglieri regiments always move at a fast jog, and their running bands, mostly all-brass, play at this pace, with marches like "Passo di Corsa dei Bersaglieri" (Double March of the Bersaglieri) and "Flick Flock" as great examples.

 Spain

 The most characteristic Spanish march form is the pasodoble.
 Spanish marches often have fanfares at the beginning or end of strains that are reminiscent of traditional and popular music.
 These marches often move back and forth between major and (relative) minor keys, and often show a great variation in tempo during the course of the march reminiscent of a prolonged Viennese rubato.
 Military marches are an adapted form of the pasodoble, which feature strong percussion and have British and French influences as well, as well as German, Austrian and Italian elements.
 Typical Spanish marches are "Amparito Roca" by Jaime Teixidor, "Los Voluntarios" by Gerónimo Giménez, and "El Turuta" by Roman de San Jose.
 Many of these marches are also of patriotic nature.

+A significant amount of incidental music as marches has been composed and still is composed annually for the Moors and Christians festivals and festivities (Moros y Cristianos) in the south-east region of Spain.
+It is known as música festera and comes from military band marches.
+There are currently three main genres: the classic and popular pasodobles, the melodious marchas moras (Moorish in style), and the forceful marchas cristianas.